September is Thyroid Cancer Awareness Month

 The thyroid is a butterfly-shaped gland at the base of the throat.
 The gland uses iodine, a mineral found in some foods and in iodized salt, to help make several hormones that control heart rate, body temperature, metabolism, and the amount of calcium in the blood.

-According to the National Cancer Institute (NCI), 44,020 people living in the United States will be diagnosed with thyroid cancer and 2,170 will die of the disease in 2024.
-The five-year relative survival rate for this type of cancer is 98.4 percent.
+It is estimated that 44,020 individuals will be diagnosed with thyroid cancer and 2,290 patients will die of the disease in 2025.
+The five-year relative survival rate for this type of cancer is 98.4%.

 There are four main types of thyroid cancer: papillary thyroid cancer, follicular thyroid cancer, medullary thyroid cancer, and anaplastic thyroid cancer.
-Papillary thyroid cancer is the most common type, accounting for roughly 80% to 85% of all diagnoses.
-If the disease is diagnosed early, the cure rates for this type of thyroid cancer are high.
+Papillary thyroid cancer is the most common type, accounting for roughly 85% of all diagnoses.

 Medullary thyroid cancer develops in the thyroid’s C cells, which make a hormone called calcitonin that helps maintain calcium levels in the blood.
-In this rare cancer, about 25% of cases are caused by a gene mutation.
+This rare subtype may develop due to mutations in the RET gene, and about 25% of cases are inherited.
 About 90% of those with this mutation will go on to develop medullary thyroid cancer.
 Blood testing can usually detect the presence of this altered gene.

 Anaplastic thyroid cancer is a very rare and aggressive type of thyroid cancer that usually affects those over age 60.
 This type of cancer grows and spreads quickly and is difficult to treat.